-- Codebases MAY have multiple licenses for different types of code and documentation.
+- Having multiple licenses for different types of code and documentation is OPTIONAL.

 How to test

-- The license for the source code is on the OSI-approved Open Source license list and the license for documentation is conformant to the Open Definition.
+- Confirm that the license for the source code is on the OSI-approved or FSF Free/Libre license list and the license for documentation conforms to the Open Definition.

 - Develop policy that requires code to be open source.

 - Develop policy that disincentivizes non-open source code and technology in procurement.